Eye Movement Desensitization and Reprocessing (EMDR) Therapy for Addiction

-Eye movement desensitization and reprocessing (EMDR) therapy, originally approved for treating post-traumatic stress disorder (PTSD), has since also been found useful in addiction treatment.
-EMDR can be combined with other therapies and works best in processing past trauma or negative experiences.1 Using multiple therapies in substance use disorder treatment allows you to approach your condition from all sides, thus giving you the best chance of recovery.
+Eye movement desensitization and reprocessing (EMDR) therapy, originally approved for treating post-traumatic stress disorder (PTSD), has since also been found to be useful in addiction treatment.
+EMDR can be combined with other therapies and works best in processing past trauma or negative experiences.1 Using multiple therapies in substance use disorder treatment allows you to approach your condition from all sides, thus giving you the best chance at recovery.

 On this page, you will read about what EMDR is, how it works, and its benefits.

 What Is Eye Movement Desensitization and Reprocessing (EMDR)?

 Eye movement desensitization and reprocessing (EMDR) is a type of psychotherapy that helps a person process trauma or other negative life experiences.1 EMDR is based on the Adaptive Information Processing model, which proposes that the traumatic symptoms of mental disorders like post-traumatic stress disorder come from unprocessed memories.2 In therapy, you revisit the memory in a controlled setting while stimulating both sides of your brain with eye movement.2 This process encourages your brain to restore these memories without arousing the negative emotions that were previously attached.2

 Ultimately, the goal of EMDR is to transform your negative memories.3 By changing the emotions attached to it, a memory of being held at gunpoint can be transformed from eliciting feelings of shame and vulnerability to bringing about a feeling of empowerment connected to having survived.3 By changing the root cause of an unprocessed negative memory, EMDR can eliminate anxiety, flashbacks, and other unwanted symptoms associated with PTSD.3